 Every day we make decisions and judgements at a conscious level based on reason and evidence.
-Sometimes decisions are made unconsciously based on our “gut instinct”, our past experiences, fear or attribution of perceived characterises based on ethnicity, race, gender, sexual orientation, age, social status, disability, education….the list goes on.
+Sometimes we make decisions unconsciously based on our “gut instinct”.
+This is often based on our past experiences, fear or attribution of perceived characterises based on ethnicity, race, gender, sexual orientation, age, social status, disability, education….the list goes on.

-Unconscious bias is everywhere – we all have it.
-Raising awareness about how we judge other people can lead to understanding how our own bias and behaviours can affect the development of the people we recruit, the team we form, the people we reward and pay attention to.
-There is much evidence to show that UB very much exists – it’s rooted in our brains and is part of our fight or flight response.
+Unconscious bias is everywhere and raising awareness about how we judge other people is a step in the right direction.
+Awareness training can lead to a better understanding of how our own bias and behaviours can affect the development of the people we recruit, the team we form, the people we reward and pay attention to.
+There is much evidence to show that UB exists, it’s part of our fight or flight response.
 It isn’t always correct, nor is it fair.
 Here are some examples:

 - Charity Changing Faces found 9/10 people judge those with facial disfigurements negatively.

-- Business psychologists Pearn Kandola found bias towards associating men with senior jobs and women with junior ones. (based on both male and female respondents)
+- Business psychologists Pearn Kandola found bias towards associating men with senior jobs and women with junior ones.
+In fact, this was based on both male and female respondents.

 If Unconscious Bias Training doesn’t work, Halima Begum, chief executive of the Runnymede Trust, the race equality think tank, warned the government would have to replace it with something better and further reaching which addressed bias and “ingrained views”

 So, what will replace Unconscious Bias training?
 We run a hugely successful Respectful Behaviours workshop and many large organisations are benefitting from this.
 Using actor/ facilitators to demonstrate live action scenes where unconscious behaviours can negatively impact the outcome of a meeting or decision making process helps learners to witness in real-time how we impact each other positively and negatively.